alex-bochkarev/Probs-SMTB-21/README.txt

   • Examples: uniform, normal random variables. (*)
   • A numerical illustration for Central Limit Theorem. (*)

-  (*) which we may or may not cover – didn't work for English track.
+  (*) which we may or may not cover, depending on time constraints.

   📔 *Notebook:* [(ipynb)] [(nbviewer)] [(colab)]